4kW Solar System Savings UK

 - Compare no battery first, then add battery cost and a modest self-use uplift.

-Start here: solar savings calculator · generation by system size · battery vs no battery
+Start here: solar savings calculator · generation by system size · solar savings guide · battery vs no battery